Ulmus parvifolia: Pests and diseases

 Cottony cushion scale or mealy bugs, often protected and "herded" by ants, exude sticky, sweet honeydew, which can mildew leaves and be a minor annoyance by dripping on cars and furniture.
 However, severe infestations on or obvious damage to otherwise healthy trees are uncommon.

-In some regions of the Southern United States, a fungus known as Phymatotrichopsis omnivora is known to cause sudden death of lacebark elms when infected.
+In some regions of the Southern United States, a fungus known as Texas root rot (Phymatotrichopsis omnivora) is known to cause sudden death of lacebark elms when infected.
+Alan Mitchell reported (1984) that established trees at Kew Gardens and at Royal Victoria Park, Bath, had been killed by honey fungus.